Step eight: At the court hearing

 However, if the judge has decided that the case needs to be heard in court, you will have to attend.
 If you don't go to court, the judge may strike out the claim.

-You have the right to bring someone with you who can talk on your behalf.
-They are called a lay representative and can be, for example:
+You have the right to bring someone with you to advise and support you.
+They can be, for example:

 - a law centre worker